Let’s keep in touch follow me below:

 Before leaving Valley of Fire, I did stop at a few viewpoints that didn’t require any hiking.
 And on the way out and parking on the side of the road, I took a beautiful shot of the valley.

 I wish I had more time to spend here because it was so beautiful!
 Coming here in spring, fall or winter might be a better option because without the heat, it would have definitely been easier!
 Still, going on a day trip to Valley of Fire State Park was one of the highlights of my last trip to Las Vegas!
+If you want to experience some desert magic but don’t have the time to go to Valley of Fire try hiking Red Rock Canyon instead!
+It’s much closer to the strip!

 Book a Photo Session